This example shows how to view dependencies among referenced models.

 sldemo_mdlref_outdoor_temp makes to

-sldemo_mdlref_F2C as a Normal mode reference, but it has a yellow triangle on it.
-This triangle denotes a warning.
-Hovering the mouse over the node with the triangle displays a tooltip explaining the warning.
-This warning appears because
+sldemo_mdlref_F2C as a Normal mode reference, but it has a round info badge on it.
+This badge appears because

 sldemo_mdlref_F2C is configured to run in Normal mode but its parent,